stackbit/jamstackthemes/content/theme/not-pure-poole.md

   - No CMS
 archetype:
   - Blog
-description: 'A simple, beautiful, and powerful Jekyll theme for blogs'
+description: A simple, beautiful, and powerful Jekyll theme for blogs
 stale: false
 ---